-Stewart Lewins is a professional musician in demand as a conductor and musical director.
-His work as a conductor has taken him around Britain and Europe, and across the Atlantic where he has enjoyed the opportunities to conduct the Mid Michigan Brass Band and Midland Concert Band, and to perform with Tri-City Trumpets.
+As a conductor and musical director, Stewart Lewins has travelled around Britain and Europe, and across the Atlantic where he has enjoyed the opportunities to conduct the Mid Michigan Brass Band and Midland Concert Band, and to perform with Tri-City Trumpets.

 Growing up on the Sussex coast, near the vibrant seaside town of Brighton, Stewart began his musical journey as a child, learning to play the trumpet and joining the local Scouts' marching band.
 Making quick progress, he was soon invited to join a local brass band, The Hangleton Band, where he further developed his ability as a musician, on cornet and percussion.